• Skip to primary navigation

 My favorite part of this recipe is adding all of the different mix-ins once the granola has cooled.
 This is when the creativity comes out, and when the true flavor magic happens!
 Sometimes I’m in the mood to eat the granola as-is, and other times I prefer to load it up with as many goodies as I can find!

-You can add chocolate bars, dried cranberries or fruit, peanut butter chips, marshmallows, chocolate chips, graham crackers, and more.
+You can add chopped chocolate bars, dried cranberries or fruit, peanut butter chips, marshmallows, chocolate chips, graham crackers, almond slivers, and more.
 It’s a blank canvas!

 How this recipe is healthier

-There are only a few very simple ingredients in this granola, all of which are healthier alternatives to what you’ll find in store-bought brands.
-Those are filled with preservatives and aren’t the best choice health wise.
+There are only a few very simple ingredients in this granola, all of which are healthier alternatives to what you’ll find in store-bought granola.
+Those are filled with preservatives and aren’t the best choice health-wise.
 Here are some ingredients I use that make this recipe a better option!

 Rolled oats: Oats are a wonderful granola ingredient because they provide fiber and healthy fats.
 I highly recommend using rolled oats for this recipe.
 They will work better than steel cut or quick oats.

-Honey: This one of my favorite natural sweeteners to use!
-It helps to gather the ingredients and create the beautiful chunky clusters.
-It also means only natural sugar!
+Honey: Honey is one of my favorite natural sweeteners to use!
+It helps to gather the ingredients and create the beautiful chunky clusters that taste delicious in yogurt.
+You can also use maple syrup for an equally delicious flavor.

-Chia seeds: These seeds provide some of the texture while also supplying healthy Omega-3s.
+Chia seeds: Chia seeds provide some of the granola texture while also supplying healthy Omega-3s.

 Coconut oil: Coconut oil keeps the granola moist and will also help to crisp it up in the oven.
 You can use any oil you’d like, but I love the natural coconut flavor that this type provides.
 If you don’t like the flavor of coconut, be sure to use refined coconut oil, as it has no taste.